Caffeine fuels the world’s productivity.

 One of the best things about yerba maté is that it tends to have fewer side effects than other caffeine-containing herbs.
 This is mainly due to the presence of a similar alkaloid known as theobromine.
 This is the same compound that makes chocolate stimulating.

-Theobromine has similar effects to caffeine in terms of its stimulating benefits but offers some additional effects that negate most of the undesired side effects of caffeine.
+Theobromine has similar effects to caffeine regarding its stimulating benefits but offers some additional effects that negate most of the undesired side effects of caffeine.
 It prevents spikes in blood pressure and lowers anxiety and jitteriness.

 2. Taking Caffeine Pills or Powder With Modafinil